How to install and run a BGL node in 3 (literally) commands

 The BGL Core software is written in C++, so it has small memory footprint

-and can run on virtually any server (512Mb or RAM would do).Blockchain size is really small (less than 100Mb),
+and can run on virtually any server (512Mb or RAM would do).Blockchain size is small (around 3Gb),

 so the requirements for CPU, memory and disk space are very basic: